 In the past, I would have struggled to get out of bed, tired and sluggish I’d drag myself to the bathroom.

 My senses are working well I note smells, some of which I could tolerate before are now no longer bearable.

 I have energy and spend time in the gym training, running and doing yoga and pilates and I am sleeping really well.

 I am convinced that the menopause started early because of stress and because of the Candida.

 I am struggling this week and I am not sure why.

 I think my body is fighting a virus because I feel aches and pains.

-The left side of my gut that tells me I’ve overdone it on sugar somewhere during the day but that is my red flag to make sure I drink plenty of water to flush out the toxins.
+The left side of my gut occasionally reminds me that I’ve overdone it but that is my red flag to make sure I drink plenty of water to flush out the toxins.

 It is a start but what is earnestly needed is education about nutrition and balance when it comes to diet.